owen97779/resumeCV/resume.md

 instrumental error.
 The course helped develop skills in scientific and clear communication, as well as building strong observational skills for a large variety of given environments.

-### **Introduction to Numerical Modelling** &#124; `2020`
+### **Numerical Modelling** &#124; `2020`

-Analysing real-world problems as physical and mathematical systems using numerical modelling techniques.
-Two systems that were modelled were The Tacoma Bridge, and a Travelling Salesman Problem.
+Scientific computation of two real-world problems, the Travelling Salesman and the Tacoma Bridge.
+These systems were modelled and analysed in the form of a Jupyter notebook.

 ### **Introduction to Medical Physics and Clinical Engineering** &#124; `2020`